veronika-matuskova/book-manager/docs/USER_STORIES.md

 - System prevents adding duplicate books to collection
 - Book is added with default status "To Read"
 - User receives confirmation message
-- Book appears in "Owned Books" view
+- Book appears in "My Books" view

 **Priority:** P0

 ---

-### US-3.2: View My Owned Books
+### US-3.2: View My Books
 **As a** user
 **I want to** see all books in my collection
 **So that** I can manage my library

 **Acceptance Criteria:**
-- User can navigate to "Owned Books" page
+- User can navigate to "My Books" page
 - All books in collection are displayed
 - Each book shows cover, title, author, status, and dates
 - Books in series are highlighted with "series" tag and show series name detail